brendan-mcmahon/goaliphant/Project Plan.md

 # Project Plan: Goaliphant - Daily Goals Telegram Bot

 ## Overview
-This project is a Telegram bot called "Goaliphant" designed to help the user's wife set and track daily goals.
+This project is a Telegram bot called "Goaliphant" designed to help my wife Jamie and I set and track daily goals.
 The bot will send reminders and prompts to record goals for the next day and track completion of the previous day's goals.
 Data will be stored using DynamoDB.

----

-## Features
-### **Core Features**
-1. **Nightly Goal Prompt**
-   - Prompt the user every evening to input 5 goals for the next day.
-   - Ask whether the goals from the previous day were accomplished.

-2. **Data Storage**
-   - Store goals and completion status in DynamoDB.

-3. **Morning Reminder**
-   - Send a morning reminder with the day's goals.

-4. **Goal Tracking**
-   - Allow the user to send messages to the bot to mark goals as completed.

----

-## Architecture
-1. **Frontend**
-   - Telegram bot using Node.js and the `node-telegram-bot-api` library.

-2. **Backend**
-   - AWS Lambda functions to handle bot interactions and schedule reminders.
-   - Data storage:
-     - DynamoDB: NoSQL database for structured storage.

-3. **Notifications**
-   - Use Telegram Bot API to send reminders and prompts.
-   - AWS EventBridge or Lambda triggers for scheduling.

 ---